bencline1/Allpix_GaAs/doc/usermanual/getting_started.md

 ROOT TRefs @roottref, allowing retrieval of related objects as long as these are loaded in memory.
 An exception will be thrown when trying to access an object which is not in memory.
-Refer to Section [sec:objhistory] for more information about object history.
+Refer to Section [Object History](objects.md#object-history) for more information about object history.

 In order to save all objects of the simulation, a `ROOTObjectWriter` module has to be added with a `filename` parameter to specify the file